 I am a bit hazy on the explanation of the “gap too big” problem, but it seems to come down to the difference between pushing something and striking it.
 The cams on the camshaft are shaped like a ramp and are designed so that the momentum of the tappet increases gradually until the valve is fully opened but if there is a gap between the tappet and the tip of the valve then this delays when the tappet contacts the valve and the extra momentum gained causes it to strike the valve, a bit like a hammer.

-As can be seen in diagram of a cam profile below, the cam is designed so that the face of the rocker arm (the cam “follower”) initially contacts the shallower part of the cam.
-This is intended to reduce the impact speed and smooth the acceleration of the part, allowing any play in the cam and valve mechanism to be gradually taken up and reducing the impact.
+As can be seen in diagram of a cam profile below, the cam is designed so that the face of the rocker arm initially contacts the shallower part of the cam.
+This is intended to smooth the acceleration of the part, allowing any play in the cam and valve mechanism to be gradually taken up and reducing the impact.
 When the valve clearance is too large this part of the ramp is bypassed and instead the follower collides with the harsher part of the ramp and is accelerated more aggressively:

-the other effect of tappet gaps being too large is an impact on power – this is because the gap has an effect on valve timing: increasing clearance between tappet and valve effectively reduces the time the valve is open, and this interferes with the draw of fuel/air mixture into the engine.
+The other effect of valve gaps being too large is on the power the engine generates .
+This is because the gap has an effect on valve timing: increasing clearance between tappet and valve effectively reduces the time the valve is open, and this interferes with the draw of fuel/air mixture into the engine.

 … and gaps too small